callison-burch/data-structures-and-algorithms/index.md

         of the staff if you are not sure about a resource you are considering.

-Any violation of this policy will be dealt with severely.
+Any violation of the collaboration policy will be dealt with severely.